NoorFatima01/SpotifyClone/README.md

 `SupabaseProvider` will give us all the info about the session.
+`UserContext` is the context for user info.
 `UserProvider` will provides us all the info  about the user.
-`useUser` gives access to the context about the user.
+`useUser` gives access to the context about the user. (commented code for better understanding)

+## Short summary of the authentication process

+1. Everything is wrapped around supabaseProvider.
+Value of session and client is passed to this provider.
+2. use()context allows us to access any particular value of the supabaseProvider.
+3. Auth is used for the GUI
+4. When user signs up, a user id is automatically created in the database for that user.